-- Stochastic modeling: Markov chain, Piecewise Deterministic Markov Processes (PDMP), Markov Decision Processes (MDP). - The mathematical representation of complex systems is a preliminary step to our final goal corresponding to the optimization of its performance.
-For example, in order to optimize the predictive maintenance of a system, it is necessary to choose the adequate model for its representation.
-The step of modeling is crucial before any estimation or computation of quantities related to its optimization.
-For this we have to represent all the different regimes of the system and the behavior of the physical variables under each of these regimes.
-Moreover, we must also select the dynamic variables which have a potential effect on the physical variable and the quantities of interest.
-The team CQFD works on the theory of Piecewise Deterministic Markov Processes (PDMP's) and on Markov Decision Processes (MDP's).
-These two classes of systems form general families of controlled stochastic processes suitable for the modeling of sequential decision-making problems in the continuous-time (PDMPs) and discrete-time (MDP's) context.
-They appear in many fields such as engineering, computer science, economics, operations research and constitute powerful class of processes for the modeling of complex system. - Estimation methods: estimation for PDMP; estimation in non- and semi parametric regression modeling. - To the best of our knowledge, there does not exist any general theory for the problems of estimating parameters of PDMPs although there already exist a large number of tools for sub-classes of PDMPs such as point processes and marked point processes.
-However, to fill the gap between these specific models and the general class of PDMPs, new theoretical and mathematical developments will be on the agenda of the whole team.
+Stochastic modeling: Markov chain, Piecewise Deterministic Markov Processes (PDMP), Markov Decision Processes (MDP).

+The mathematical representation of complex systems is a preliminary step to our final goal corresponding to the optimization of its performance.
+The team CQFD focuses on two complementary types of approaches.
+The first approach is based on mathematical representations built upon physical models where the dynamic of the real system is described by stochastic processes.
+The second one consists in studying the modeling issue in an abstract framework where the real system is considered as black-box.
+In this context, the outputs of the system are related to its inputs through a statistical model.
+Regarding stochastic processes, the team studies Piecewise Deterministic Markov Processes (PDMPs) and Markov Decision Processes (MDPs).
+These two classes of Markov processes form general families of controlled stochastic models suitable for the design of sequential decision-making problems.
+They appear in many fields such as biology, engineering, computer science, economics, operations research and provide powerful classes of processes for the modeling of complex systems.
+Our contribution to this topic consists in expressing real-life industrial problems into these mathematical frameworks.
+Regarding statistical methods, the team works on dimension reduction models.
+They provide a way to understand and visualize the structure of complex data sets.
+Furthermore, they are important tools in several different areas such as data analysis and machine learning, and appear in many applications such as biology, genetics, environment and recommendation systems.
+Our contribution to this topic consists in studying semiparametric modeling which combines the advantages of parametric and nonparametric models.

+Estimation methods: estimation for PDMP; estimation in non- and semi- parametric regression modeling.
+To the best of our knowledge, there does not exist any general theory for the problems of estimating parameters of PDMPs although there already exist a large number of tools for sub-classes of PDMPs such as point processes and marked point processes.
+To fill the gap between these specific models and the general class of PDMPs, new theoretical and mathematical developments will be on the agenda of the whole team.
 In the framework of non-parametric regression or quantile regression, we focus on kernel estimators or kernel local linear estimators for complete data or censored data.
 New strategies for estimating semi-parametric models via recursive estimation procedures have also received an increasing interest recently.
 The advantage of the recursive estimation approach is to take into account the successive arrivals of the information and to refine, step after step, the implemented estimation algorithms.
 These recursive methods do require restarting calculation of parameter estimation from scratch when new data are added to the base.
 The idea is to use only the previous estimations and the new data to refresh the estimation.
 The gain in time could be very interesting and there are many applications of such approaches.